IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 The Dataverse Software offers an internal archive workflow which may be configured as a PostPublication workflow via an admin API call to manually submit previously published Datasets and prior versions to a configured archive such as Chronopolis.
 The workflow creates a `JSON-LD <http://www.openarchives.org/ore/0.9/jsonld>`_ serialized `OAI-ORE <https://www.openarchives.org/ore/>`_ map file, which is also available as a metadata export format in the Dataverse Software web interface.

-At present, archiving classes include the DuraCloudSubmitToArchiveCommand, LocalSubmitToArchiveCommand, GoogleCloudSubmitToArchive, and S3SubmitToArchiveCommand , which all extend the AbstractSubmitToArchiveCommand and using the configurable mechanisms discussed below.
+At present, archiving classes include the DuraCloudSubmitToArchiveCommand, LocalSubmitToArchiveCommand, GoogleCloudSubmitToArchive, and S3SubmitToArchiveCommand , which all extend the AbstractSubmitToArchiveCommand and use the configurable mechanisms discussed below.

 All current options support the archival status APIs and the same status is available in the dataset page version table (for contributors/those who could view the unpublished dataset, with more detail available to superusers).